cwensel/chroma-embedded/README.md

 - 📖 **Documentation Gap Filling**: When official docs are lacking or incomplete

 **Query Examples:**

 - "How to authenticate with REST APIs in Python?"
 - "Show me error handling patterns for database connections"
 - "Find examples of async/await usage in JavaScript"
 - "What are common patterns for dependency injection in Java?"

-## 📚 Documentation Processing
+## 📚 Markdown Processing

 ### Optimized for Technical Documentation

-The documentation store type is specifically tuned for technical content:
+The markdown store type is specifically tuned for technical content:

 **Supported Formats:**

 - **Markdown** (`.md`) - README files, wikis, technical guides
 - **Text** (`.txt`) - Plain text documentation
 - **reStructuredText** (`.rst`) - Python documentation standard